 - Make sure your pillows and mattresses are comfortable and in good condition.
-Depending on the pillow material, they should be replaced every 6 to 18 months, or when they stop comfortably supporting your head and neck.
+Depending on the material, some of the best pillows are good for 6 to 18 months, so consider replacing them every 6-18 months or when they stop comfortably supporting your head and neck.
 Mattresses should be replaced every 7-10 years, especially when deep sagging or impressions are present or when you notice difficulty getting comfortable or you feel pain upon waking.

 - If you have difficulty sleeping in a flat position, consider a bed wedge or adjustable base bed.
 Bronchial disorders, circulatory problems, acid reflux, and edema are possible conditions that might benefit from sleeping with chest and/or legs elevated.